bj911/IDDocumentationTest/README.md

 Specifies merchant-specific configuration options for the payment view.

-These values can be configured programatically in a custom configuration instance, or by including the keys in the app's info.plist and creating a configuration instance through the default initializer.
+These values can be configured programatically in a custom configuration initializer, or by including the keys in the app's info.plist and creating a configuration instance through the default initializer.

 <details>
 <summary>Programatically</summary>